 - Neonatal nurse practitioners (NNP) are nationally certified

-- 24-hour neonatal transport system by helicopter or ambulance with a neonatologist or NNP available to accompany
+- 24-hour neonatal transport system by ambulance with a neonatologist or NNP available to accompany

 - 24-hour coverage by a respiratory therapist with Level III NICU experience

 - Long-term nutritional support with total parenteral nutrition

 - Pediatric subspecialty consultation available for pediatric ophthalmology and neurology

 - Consultation available by telecommunication for pediatric echocardiography, genetics, radiology and infectious disease